MREYE-LUMC/ZOSPy/docs/usage/02_lens_data_editor.md

 ## Contributing solvers

-OpticStudio has many solvers, and not all of them are implemented in ZOSPy.
+OpticStudio has many solvers, and not all of them are implemented in ZOSPy (yet).
 If you want to use a solver that is not implemented, consider [contributing](../contributing/contributing.md) it to ZOSPy.
 All solvers follow the same structure, and writing a new one is straightforward.
 Here is an example for a solver that sets the power of an element: